govind527/Upscale-Image/README.md

 ESRGAN scales the Low Resolution(LR) image to a High-Resolution image with an upscaling factor of 4.
 For optimization, Adam optimizer is used with default values.

+## Conclusion
+we have seen how ESRGAN outperforms its earlier version, SRGAN, and practically we have seen how to implement this environment in your local machine.
+For More information visit the [original paper](https://arxiv.org/pdf/1809.00219.pdf)

+## Credit
+@xinntao